tm4rtin17/Password_Strength_Checker/README.md

 ## Example
 ### Input:
 ```
-Enter the password you would like to verify: Secure@123
+Enter the password you would like to verify [Enter 'q' at to exit program.]: Secure@123
 ```
 ### Output:
 ```
 Your password is strong
 - Increase password length by 4 characters.
-Would you like to check another password or retry? (y/n):
+Would you like to check another password? (y/n):
 ```

 ---